danielnsilva/semanticscholar/README.md

 ## Main features

 - Simplified access to the Semantic Scholar APIs
-- Support for the Academic Graph and Recommendations APIs
+- Support for the Academic Graph, Recommendations, and Datasets APIs
 - Typed responses
 - Streamlined navigation of paginated responses
 - Support for asynchronous requests